Skitarii11/Sol/README.md

 # Solar-System Simulation Project

-The Solar-System Simulation Project is a computer program that allows you to simulate the motion of planets in our solar system.
+The Solar-System Simulation Project is a website that allows you to simulate the motion of planets in our solar system.
 ![solar system screenshot](./Screenshot_20230429_233352.png)

 ## Features